 Tuition and Cost of Attendance

 The cost of an RN to MSN program in Ohio varies from school to school.
-For instance, the current cost of the MSN program at Ohio University is $597 - $664 per credit hour for in-state residents, and the current tuition cost at The Ohio State University is around $722 per credit hour for in-state residents.
+For instance, the current cost of the MSN program at Ohio University ranges from about $600 - $700 per credit hour for in-state residents, and the current tuition cost at The Ohio State University is around $750 per credit hour for in-state residents.
 Keep in mind these tuition costs do not include additional course fees, or expenses like books and course materials.
 Tuition costs are subject to change at any time, so make sure to check on the latest costs with your school of choice before making your final program decision.

 An MSN degree opens the door to a variety of career advancement opportunities for nurses in Ohio.
 From management positions and educator roles to direct patient care positions, the MSN-educated nurse has a number of career paths to choose from.
 The following are just a few nursing careers that require an MSN: